black/MouseTape/README.md

 ### Measure length using your computer mouse

-This demo focus on a innovative Human-Computer Interaction (HCI) concept that allows users to measure length using a computer mouse.
-To use the app, simply start it, connect your mouse, and then flip the mouse upside down.
-By rolling the mouse wheel along a surface, users can measure distances interactively.
+This demo showcases an innovative Human-Computer Interaction (HCI) application that transforms a standard computer mouse into a tool for measuring length.
+To use the app, simply connect the mouse, flip it upside down, and roll the mouse wheel along a surface to measure distances.
+The app tracks the movement of the wheel, providing a unique and interactive way to measure length using a familiar device.
+This project demonstrates the potential for everyday peripherals to be repurposed for new, intuitive forms of interaction.

 ![Mouse Tape](https://github.com/black/MouseTape/blob/master/graphics.png)